opitzconsulting/orcas/_docs/en/usage.md

 );
 {% endhighlight %}

-Start Orcas, and the new column is in the database.
+Orcas will add the new column to the database.

-In the same way you would perform other changes:
+In the same way you would perform other changes like:

 - Change default values
 - Add or delete constraints
-- set "not null" or remove (set "not null" is of course only possible if in the respective table column are consistently data included)
+- set "not null" or remove it
-- Creating tables (for logical reasons in a new file)
+- Create tables
-- Create foreign keys.
-Orcas ensures the correct sequence when creating
+- Create foreign keys
 - Change data type/length.
-Here, enlarging a column is relatively easily, shrinking or type changes are only successful if the data contained in the table are matching.

 ## Deleting parts of the data model

-There are two changes that are blocked by default and therefore not successfully run through:
+There are two changes that are blocked by default:

-- Delete Column
+- Delete Column (unless the column is empty)
-- Delete Table
+- Delete Table (unless the table is empty)

 Both changes run through, if the table is empty (or in columns although if only null values are present).
 In the Orderentry example it will work for now (because all the tables are empty initially).
 But if you write data into the tables, then this leads to an error message.